istio/istio.io/content/en/docs/setup/install/multicluster/primary-remote/index.md

 {{< warning >}}

-The `istiod-remote` Helm chart is only available from Istio release `1.23` and onwards.
+The `istiod-remote` Helm chart is only available from Istio release `1.23` onwards.

 {{< /warning >}}